College Application Fee Waivers

 Note that your student may have to include a copy of the SAT fee waiver form with the application fee waiver request form.

 To be eligible for SAT Program fee waivers (and thus for up to four college application fee waivers), a student must be either an American citizen or a foreign national who is testing in the United States or U.S. territories.
 Eligibility is determined by family income or by participation in a public assistance or other program for economically disadvantaged families.
-The income guidelines are based on those of the federal free and reduced-price lunch program.
+The income guidelines are based on those of the National School Lunch Program.

 Maximum of four